Jnope/LearningMsg/README.md

 # LearningMsg
-The message about coding, such as vuew, react, spring, mysql
+The message about coding, such as vue, react, spring, mysql